Skip to main content

 News of the just-in-time manufacturing technique reached the United States around 1977, and by 1980 most of the developed countries had implemented some version of it.

-Just-in-Time Manufacturing vs. traditional methods
+Just-in-Time manufacturing vs. traditional methods

-In the past, manufacturers carried larger inventories of raw materials and produced larger quantities of finished goods just in case there was an increased demand for their product.
+In the past, manufacturers carried larger inventories of raw materials and produced larger quantities of finished goods just in case there was an increased demand for their products.
 Not surprisingly, that philosophy is often called just-in-case manufacturing (JIC).
 Companies referred to this extra inventory as safety stock and it forced them to manage this excess inventory and absorb a dent in their profits.

-When to use Just-in-Time
+When to use Just-in-Time?

 The core ideas of JIT in manufacturing are that on end, the materials for production should arrive exactly when production is scheduled to begin, and not any earlier.
 And on the other end, the manufactured products should be finished just about when they should be delivered to customers.